-Due to the current downtrend in the financial markets and adverse economic conditions, the Company has implemented a program of economic controls aimed at reducing current consumption.
-Even though current management has demonstrated its ability to raise funds in the past, with the current financial market conditions and global economic uncertainty, there can be no assurance it will be able to do so in the future.
-Because of these uncertainties, there is substantial doubt about the ability of the Company to continue as going concern.
+Over the last 3 to 4 years, there has been a downtrend in the financial markets in regards to investments in the junior mining industry.
+During that time, the Company implemented a program of economic controls aimed at reducing current consumption.
+Even though management has demonstrated its ability to raise funds in the past, there can be no assurance it will be able to do so in the future.
 These financial results and discussion do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.
 Such adjustments could be material.

-On 14 April 2016, the formed a wholly owned subsidiary called Lithium Canada Inc. A new Lithium and Rare Earth Division, the Company's management believes that adding an additional "green metal" to its existing Platinum group metals (PGM's) division is warranted.
-These new age metals, Lithium, PGM's and Rare Earths, have robust macro trends with surging demands and limited supply.
-Going forward, this new division will explore for the minerals needed to fuel the demand for energy storage and other core 21st Century Technologies.
+On 14 April 2016, the Company formed a wholly owned subsidiary called Lithium Canada Development Inc. The Company's management believes that adding an additional "green metal" to its existing Platinum group metals (PGM's) division is warranted.
+These new age metals; Lithium, PGM's and Rare Earths, have robust macro trends with surging demands and limited supply.
+Going forward, our new divisions will explore for the minerals needed to fuel the demand for batteries, emission reduction, energy storage and other core 21st Century technologies.
 This new direction will involve the acquisition of new projects and adding to our existing technical team.
+In 2025, the Company added a Gold-Antimony division and made an additional investment in MetalQuest Mining Inc., which owns one of North America's largest undeveloped iron ore project and its high-purity iron ore concentrate qualifies it as a critical metal.

-The company's new Lithium Division will focus on the acquisition, exploration and development of Lithium Projects in Canada.
-In the United States the company will use its wholly owned U.S.A subsidiary to acquire and develop projects.
+The Company's Lithium Division will focus on the acquisition, exploration and development of Lithium Projects in Canada.
+In the event acquisitions are made in the United States, the company will use its wholly owned U.S.A subsidiary to acquire and develop projects.